albertakhmetov/LiteRepository/README.md

 # LiteRepository

-LiteRepository it is:
+LiteRepository is:

 * Generic Repository class (supports only CRUD operations)
-* POCO mapper (one class -> one database table by using attributes, if nessesary)
+* POCO mapper (one class -> one database table by using attributes, if necessary)
 * Toolkit for building CRUD queries without writing SQL
 * The ability to create own repositories by using toolkit and POCO mapper
 * The ability to add new RDBMS